 Record year for new digital professionals

 “In 2023, with the arrival of 13,500 new professionals, the record for the incorporation of digital talent was broken,” said Francesc Fajula.
-Among these new professionals, 5,111 are specialists from outside Catalonia, while the rest come from university bachelor’s and master’s degrees taught in the Barcelona region (2,958), ICT vocational training cycles (4,100) and other digital studies (1,331).
+Among these new professionals, 5,111 are specialists from outside Catalonia, while the rest come from university bachelor’s and master’s degrees taught in the Barcelona region (2,958), ICT vocational training cycles (4,100), and other digital studies (1,331).
 Overall, since 2018 the availability of digital talent in Barcelona has grown by almost 55,000 professionals.

 Fajula also highlighted that “this reality means that 3 out of 10 job offers in Barcelona are digital, which places the city in the top 3 at European level”.
 Specifically, the Catalan capital is in third position in terms of digital offers published with respect to the total, with 29.46%, only behind London (31.64%) and Amsterdam (30.08%), and above the European average (25.07%).

-In terms of demand for digital talent, in 2023, 34,192 job offers were published for ICT profiles in Barcelona: a figure that, although it doubles that of five years ago, is a 13% lower than the figure in 2022.
+In terms of demand for digital talent, in 2023, 34,192 job offers were published for ICT profiles in Barcelona: a figure that, although it doubles that of five years ago, is 13% lower than the figure in 2022.
 While the city’s technology hubs continued to increase the demand for professionals (+37%), start-ups – conditioned by the lower contribution of venture capital funds – offered 34% fewer vacancies, according to the report.

 The combination of a higher number of available professionals and a lower volume of job offers has slightly de-stressed the digital labour market.
-However, compared to other sectors, the scarcity of digital profiles is still the norm: if in the set of professions there is a ratio of 70 professionals for each job offer, in the ICT sector the proportion is 14.2, five times less.
+However, compared to other sectors, the scarcity of digital profiles is still the norm: if in the set of professions, there is a ratio of 70 professionals for each job offer, in the ICT sector the proportion is 14.2, five times less.

-Blockchain, Cloud and AI: the emerging markets with the most demand
+Blockchain, Cloud, and AI: the emerging markets with the most demand

 Data from the Digital Talent Overview shows the momentum that emerging technologies are generating in the labour market.
-Jobs related to Blockchain (+58%), Cloud (+20%) and Artificial Intelligence (+12%) are the ones that are growing the most, while NewSpace, Quantum, microprocessors or Sustainable Computing are beginning to make a place for themselves in the labor market, although still with modest figures.
+Jobs related to Blockchain (+58%), Cloud (+20%), and Artificial Intelligence (+12%) are the ones that are growing the most, while NewSpace, Quantum, microprocessors, or Sustainable Computing are beginning to make a place for themselves in the labor market, although still with modest figures.

 Web and App developers were the most in-demand profiles, while, on the other side of the scale, vacancies for 3D printing fell by about 60%.
-The area with the highest shortage of profiles is Cybersecurity: on average, for every job offer there are only 3 professionals.
+The area with the highest shortage of profiles is Cybersecurity: on average, for every job offer, there are only 3 professionals.

 1 in 3 digital professionals are women